Digital Rights Management for assets

-To enable the Assets console to display the referencing compound assets along with the expired subassets, configure an Adobe CQ DAM Expiry Notification workflow in AEM Configuration Manager.
+To enable the Assets console to display the referencing compound assets along with the expired subassets, configure an Adobe CQ DAM Expiry Notification workflow in Experience Manager Configuration Manager.

 - Choose Adobe CQ DAM Expiry Notification .
 By default, Time based Scheduler is selected, which schedules a job to check at a specific time whether an asset has expired subassets.
 After the job completes, assets that have expired subassets and referenced assets are displayed as expired in search results.

 - To run the job periodically, clear the Time Based Scheduler Rule field and modify the time in seconds in the Periodic Scheduler field.
 For example, the example expression '0 0 0 * * ?' triggers the job at 00 hrs.